mhkafadar/notifine/README.md

 **🎓 Educational purposes**

 I am planning to prepare a tutorial based on this project.
-And help new Rustaceans with an up to date Rust implementation.
+And help new Rustaceans with an up-to-date Rust implementation.

 **⚡️ Built on Rust**